-David is Chief Operating Officer at Lightspeed and provides strategy and operational leadership for the firm and its portfolio companies.
+David serves as a Venture Advisor at Lightspeed, providing strategic and operational insights to the firm and its portfolio companies.
+He is also CEO of the fintech company Even.com.
 After growing up in Canada, he moved to Silicon Valley in 2000, as he says “to be in the middle of where the next generation of great companies were being built.
 I’ve always been fascinated with technology, from flying cars to space missions, science fiction has always captured my imagination.”

 Prior to joining Lyft David was Chief Revenue Officer at Rocket Lawyer, the leading provider of legal help to small businesses.
 Before that, he spent seven years at Oracle where he built sales teams that delivered record-setting results.